AlicanAkkus/Modular-Architecture-Hexagonal-Demo-Project/README.md

 * Kafka
 * Groovy 3
 * Cucumber
+* GitHub Actions

-It's so easy to reach 100% code coverage if you design by tests wisely.
+It's so easy to reach `100% code coverage` if you design by tests wisely via TDD.
 There are the types of tests written:

 * Unit tests
 * Dockerized integration tests